English as a Second Language (ESL) | Community Language ProgramSkip to content Skip to main navigation

 ESL Classes are designed around general topics and themes, which focus on all four skills (i.e. listening, speaking, reading, and writing) and grammar.
-With the launching of the new curriculum starting Summer A 2016, we are offering the following proficiency levels: Beginner, Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate, and Advanced.
+We offer the following proficiency levels: Beginner, Elementary, Lower-Intermediate, Intermediate, Upper-Intermediate, and Advanced.

 Level Description (Updated May 2, 2016)

 Courses at this level will prepare students to understand and use everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type; to introduce themselves and others and to ask and answer questions about personal details such as where they live, people they know and things they have.
 They will be able to interact in a very simple way provided the other person talks slowly and clearly and is prepared to help.

 Courses at this level will prepare students to understand and use basic structures and vocabulary for everyday activities; to interact in simple social situations, and make simple suggestions and requests.
 They will also be able to write simple descriptions and use basic cohesive devices and to write simple everyday texts.

 Courses at this level will prepare students to understand and use a combination of simple and compound structures and high frequency intermediate vocabulary in order to communicate in familiar work and social situations.
 They also will be able to write simple texts for familiar work and social situations by using an increasing range of structuring and cohesive devices.